carylun/jinx-theorem/README.md

 Official repository for:

 - *The Jinx's Theorem: Spectral Fingerprinting of Arithmetic Structures Through Quantum Resonance* — Xavier J. Régent (2026)
-- *From Undecidability to Cryptographic Efficiency: A Spectral Bridge from the Nitescence Theorem to Arithmetic Structure and Sieve Acceleration* — Xavier J. Régent (2026, in preparation)
+- *From Undecidability to Cryptographic Efficiency: A Spectral Bridge from the Nitescence Theorem to Arithmetic Structure and Sieve Acceleration* — Xavier J. Régent (2026)

 ---